openhab/openhab-docs/configuration/persistence.md

 ## Restoring Item States on Restart

-When restarting your openHAB installation you may find there are times when your logs indicate some Items have the state, `NULL`.
+When restarting your openHAB installation you may find there are times when your logs indicate some Items have the state `NULL`.
 This is because, by default, Item states are not persisted when openHAB restarts - even if you have installed a persistence add-on.
-In order for items to be persisted across openHAB restarts, you must define a `restoreOnStartup` strategy for all your items.
+In order for items to be persisted across openHAB restarts, you must define a `restoreOnStartup` strategy for your items.
 Then, whatever state they were in before the restart will be restored automatically.
 The following example persists two items on every change and restores them at startup:

 ```java
 Strategies {